matthewgraybosch/oedipus-pelican-starter/content/posts/2018/2018-03-31-sample-post-in-markdown.md

-# Sample Post in reStructuredText
+Title: Sample Post in Markdown
 Date: 2018-03-31 08:00
 Category: Misc
 Summary: Write a brief summary of your post.
 This is also used for SEO, so think carefully.